 Kris Loeppky National Monument

-Among the lesser known of national monuments, but still loved by several dozen people, the Kris Loeppky National Monument (KLNM) is located on the grounds of the BBCRC and right next to the Utah Phillips flanger car project, operated by The Long Memory.
+Among the lesser known national monuments, but still loved by several dozen people, the Kris Loeppky National Monument (KLNM) is located on the grounds of the BBCRC and right next to the Utah Phillips flanger car project, operated by The Long Memory.
 Established in 2013 to honor the living legacy of Kris Loeppky and all that he has accomplished, the Monument attracts visitors from near and afar and has been featured in several evocative Instagram posts (#krisloeppkynationalmonument).

 Facilities available at the KLNM include: